 WBRU interviewed Fenne Lily the morning after her performance this March at the Columbus Theatre alongside Lucy Dacus and Mal Blum.
-We spoke about her tour, upcoming album, influences, process, and importantly, her first taste of the Rhode Island specialty, coffee milk.
+We spoke about her tour, upcoming album, influences, process, and importantly, her first aste of the Rhode Island specialty, coffee milk.

 How are you doing this morning, after last night?

 I’m ok, what did we do?
 We, uh, played in some kind of theatre.
 It was really beautiful.
 I normally don’t like seated venues, but everyone stood up, so that was cool.
 And then, I actually met somebody who grew up in the very small English town that I grew up in, so that was weird.

 You grew up in Dorset?

 Yeah, uh, specifically Bridgeport, which is really tiny.
 Yeah, I met a girl who grew up there, and she took us to a diner and we had some… we were given some… uh, coffee milk, with our sandwiches.

 Wow, you had a real Rhode Island experience.

 Yeah!
 And then, oh—I’m teething!
 My wisdom teeth are coming through so I’m always in pain!

 You mentioned last night that this is only your second tour in the US—how have you liked the experience so far?
 Travel can be such a revelation in terms of understanding people, and I’d imagine that being able to connect with audiences around the world could inspire a sense of personal growth– have you found that touring in different countries inspires you?